joebhakim/street_crossing_sim/report.md

 ## Conclusion

 This analysis demonstrates that **pedestrians can achieve near-optimal navigation performance using only observable signal states**, without requiring complex prediction algorithms.
-The Signal Observer strategy's 99.3% efficiency relative to perfect information suggests that current traffic signal designs are reasonably well-suited to human decision-making capabilities.
+The Option maximizer strategy's 99.3% efficiency relative to perfect information suggests that current traffic signal designs are reasonably well-suited to human decision-making capabilities.

 The discovery of natural geometric asymmetries in random walks provides new insights into urban navigation patterns, while the dense path utilization by intelligent strategies reveals how effective routing algorithms naturally converge on optimal network subsets.